Remote

 Planners typically expect:

-Well-prepared house extension designs, particularly those showcased in online architectural plans, visually demonstrate compliance with building regulations drawings, rather than relying solely on annotations.
+Well-prepared house extension plans, especially those found in online architectural design resources, visually demonstrate compliance with building regulations drawings, rather than relying solely on annotations.
+This approach aligns with the guidelines for permitted development.

 Wraparound Extensions